-Kinross Gold Corporation ("Kinross" or the "Company") (TSX: K, NYSE: KGC) is pleased to announce that the Toronto Stock Exchange (the "TSX") has accepted the notice filed by the Company to renew its normal course issuer bid ("NCIB") program effective as of October 4, 2022.
+Kinross Gold Corporation ("Kinross" or the "Company") (TSX: K, NYSE: KGC) is pleased to announce that the Toronto Stock Exchange (the "TSX") has accepted the notice filed by the Company to amend its normal course issuer bid ("NCIB") program effective as of October 4, 2022.

 The amendment to the NCIB is being made pursuant to the enhanced share buyback program announced by the Company on September 19, 2022 and is consistent with the Company's view that the market price of the common shares may not, from time to time, fully reflect their value, and accordingly, the purchase of the common shares would be in the best interest of the Company and an attractive and appropriate use of available funds.
 Kinross is committed to enhancing shareholder returns through programs such as a share buyback and its quarterly dividend, which are underpinned by the Company's investment grade balance sheet, strong free cash flow position and growing production profile from its global portfolio.
-This strong foundation places Kinross in an excellent position to continue generating substantial value for its shareholders.

-Kinross may make any purchases through the facilities of the TSX, the New York Stock Exchange (the "NYSE") and/or alternative Canadian trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law.
+Kinross may make any purchases through the facilities of the TSX, the New York Stock Exchange (the "NYSE") and/or alternative Canadian trading systems, if eligible, or by such other means as may be permitted by the Ontario Securities Commission, Canadian Securities Administrators and applicable law.
 Daily repurchases on the TSX will be limited to a maximum of 1,158,750 common shares, representing 25% of the average daily trading volume for the six months ended June 30, 2022 (being 4,635,002 common shares), except where purchases are made in accordance with the "block purchase exception" of the TSX rules.
 Subject to certain exceptions for block purchases, the maximum number of common shares which can be purchased per day on the NYSE will be 25% of the average daily trading volume for the four calendar weeks preceding the date of purchase.
 All shares purchased by the Company under the NCIB program will be cancelled.
-Pursuant to the terms of the previous normal course issuer bid approved by the TSX on July 28, 2021, the Company was authorized to repurchase up to 63,096,676 of its common shares and repurchased an aggregate of 17,608,678 common shares, which shares were cancelled.

 Although the Company has a present intention to acquire its common shares pursuant to the NCIB program, the Company will not be obligated to make any purchases and purchases may be suspended by the Company at any time.